Carmaker PSA's sales decline on emerging-market slump

-PARIS (Reuters) - French carmaker PSA Group (PEUP.PA) said its vehicle sales fell 12.8% in the first half as weakening emerging markets weighed heavily on overseas operations.
+PARIS, July 15 (Reuters) - French carmaker PSA Group said its vehicle sales fell 12.8% in the first half as weakening emerging markets weighed heavily on overseas operations.

 Sales fell to 1.9 million light vehicles in January-June, the Peugeot maker said on Monday, from 2.18 million a year earlier.